pingcap/docs/constraint.md

 >note：

-TiDB has limited support for foreign key constraint.
+TiDB has limited support for foreign key constraints.

-TiDB supports creating foreign key constraint.
+TiDB supports creating `FOREIGN KEY` creation in DDL commands.

 For Example